clubcompy/writings.clubcompy.com/blog/content/blog/hype-reflect-iterate.md

 coding we do on Twitch will likely be casual Comfy scripting, with creative direction provided by our users.

-Second, Anyone who develops code professionally knows the productivity boost of getting into a "flow" state.
-Mixing Comfy coding tasks with Java and JavaScript coding tasks have proven to be challenging.
+Second, anyone who develops code professionally knows the productivity boost of getting into a "flow" state.
+Mixing Comfy coding tasks with Java and JavaScript coding tasks has proven to be challenging.
 The amount of mental gear shifting required to switch between programming paradigms can be very disruptive.
 Therefore, delineating the Iterate Phase for the _particular type_ of coding needed for the website and KidCompy VCE systems will help a lot with flow.
 We